The distant Milky Way halo from the Southern hemisphere: Characterization of the LMC-induced dynamical-friction wake: Summary and conclusions

 \item As a function of Galactocentric distance, the radial halo density profiles, normalized to that of our field farthest from the wake (Figure \ref{fig:radial_b1_25}), show a density contrast/enhancement beyond 70 kpc that steadily increases as we move across the sky towards the expected current location of the LMC wake, as predicted by simulations.
 This result is consistent with the findings from the integrated star counts.

 \item At closer distances (20-60 kpc), where models of the LMC infall do not predict a significant contribution from the wake, we still observe an enhancement in the radial density profiles relative to our reference field (the field farthest from the wake's location in the sky).
 This enhancement is small near the reference field but increases rapidly towards the east, in the direction of the projected wake location.
-Since current models do not expect the LMC wake to influence the inner regions of the stellar halo as covered by our data, these excesses may suggest the presence of substructure from other origins or a highly anisotropic, non-spherical halo in these regions of the sky.
+Since current models do not expect the LMC wake to influence the inner regions of the stellar halo as covered by our data, these excesses may suggest the presence of substructure from other origins or a highly anisotropic, non-spherical halo in these regions of the sky, with the most likely culprit being the HAC-S overdensity \citep{hac}, even though the the HAC-S lies between 10 - 20 kpc.

-\item The peak overdensity in distant stellar halo counts, as measured in our data, exceeds the predictions from all \citet{2019ApJ...884...51G} models.
-To match the observed peak, it would require an LMC mass greater than 2.5 $\times 10^{11} M_{\odot}$, the highest virial mass at infall tested in their models, and/or a slightly different LMC orbit.calenda

 \end{itemize}